fousa/woz/README.md

 # Woz

-Generate your 'strings' files from an existing 'xls' file so your clients can translate their application by just entering all the value in the xls file.
+Generate your 'strings' files from an existing 'xls' (or 'csv') file so your clients can translate their application by just entering all the value in the xls file.
 Of course woz will make sure you're able to generate the xls file from the existing strings file.

 ## Installation